-The hardest media problem in FRC isn't a camera setting — it's continuity.
-Every June, your most skilled photographers and editors graduate.
+Continuity is the hardest media problem in FRC, harder than any camera setting.
+Every June your most skilled photographers and editors graduate.
 A pipeline is what keeps quality from resetting to zero each fall.

 1. A season-long content calendar.
-Map the FRC season into content phases and pre-plan recurring posts:
+Map the FRC season into content phases and pre-plan the recurring posts:

 - Preseason (fall): recruiting posts, mentor/sponsor spotlights, 'meet the team.'